timothyrusso/timothyrusso/README.md

 ✈️ I love traveling and collaborating with people from around the world.

-📚 Currently focusing on expanding my expertise in React, Redux, and TypeScript.
+📚 Currently focusing on expanding my expertise in React, Next, Redux, and TypeScript.

 👋 Don't hesitate to reach out or explore my latest projects on my GitHub profile page.

 💻 Tech Stack:
-HTML, CSS, JavaScript, React, Redux, and TypeScript (with a commitment to continuous growth and learning 🤓).
+HTML, CSS, JavaScript, React, Next, Redux, and TypeScript (with a commitment to continuous growth and learning 🤓).

 ## 📊 Here you can find my stats: